mde/ejs/docs/reference/models.md

 ##### example
 ```
-this.validatesWithFunction('password', function (val) {
+this.validatesWithFunction('password', function (val, params) {
       // Something that returns true or false
       return val.length > 0;
 });
-// uses the function to see if th length of password is greater than 0
+// uses the function to see if the length of password is greater than 0
 ```

 * * *